 When it comes to breast augmentation, there are four ways in which the implant can be placed in the breast pocket.
 An incision can be made in the crease in the underside of the breast, in the armpit, in the belly button, or around the areola.
-The areolar incision approach is a popular option for breast augmentation patients.
+An areolar incision approach is a popular option for breast augmentation patients.
 But before a patient undergoes a particular surgery, it’s important to understand the details of the procedure and the recovery process.
-In this blog post, Dr. Vincent Marin discusses the pros and cons of the areolar breast augmentation technique.
+In this blog post, I discuss the pros and cons of the areolar breast augmentation technique.

 During an areolar breast augmentation, the surgeon makes an incision along the rim of the areola.
 The tissue is then lifted, and the surgeon creates a pocket into which the implant is placed.
 The incision is then closed and the patient is released for recovery.